Workshops und Tagungen

 Some say we have reached the end of “nature,” the final erosion of the value of the concept.

-The Bauhaus - Johns Hopkins Summer Lab on Comparative Thought for its inaugural year of 2025, wonders whether the “nature” can or should be dispensed with.
+The Bauhaus-Hopkins Summer Lab on Comparative Thought for its inaugural year of 2025, wonders whether the “nature” can or should be dispensed with.
 Is there something valuable about the chronically over- or under-determined figure of nature?
 Can it teach us anew about ourselves and our existential entanglements?
 What concepts and images and narratives and performances can today mark and illuminate contemporary experiences of the vitalities, necessities, creativity, violence, beauty, porosity, and inexactitude of the more-than-human world?
 What do and could we want to know about “nature” on an intuitive, imaginative, and experiential level?
 Can processes of naturalization and denaturalisation be engaged in ways that lead beyond the logics of capitalism, colonialism, anthropocentrism?

 Conveners: